-His work has also included exploring the fabrication of flexible electronics based on organic semiconductors.
-In particular he developed organic field-effect transistors for use in complementary logic circuits, and organic diodes for high-performance energy harvesting systems.
+Previously, his research has included exploring the fabrication of flexible electronics based on organic semiconductors.
+He developed organic field-effect transistors for use in flexible displays and complementary logic circuits, and organic diodes for high-performance energy harvesting systems for wireless smart packaging.

-Previously, Stuart was a Research Associate in the group of Prof. Henning Sirringhaus in the Cavendish Laboratory at the University of Cambridge.
-He completed his PhD under the supervison of Prof. Alasdair Campbell in the Department of Physics at Imperial College London.
+Before joining the Stevens Group, Stuart was a Research Associate in the group of Prof. Henning Sirringhaus in the Cavendish Laboratory at the University of Cambridge.
+He completed his PhD under the supervision of Prof. Alasdair Campbell in the Department of Physics at Imperial College London.
 He graduated from Imperial College London with an MSci degree in Physics, during which he spent a year working at the Max Planck Institute for Nuclear Physics in Germany under the supervision of Priv.-Doz.
 Dr. José Ramón Crespo López-Urrutia.

 Stuart produces the award-winning podcast, Scientists not the Science, which explores the culture of working in science, and created the project Science in the Supermarket, which aims to bring engagement activities into neutral third spaces such as supermarkets, promoting the benefits of studying STEM subjects to young people.

 et al., 2022, Coarse-Grained Simulations Suggest Potential Competing Roles of Phosphoinositides and Amphipathic Helix Structures in Membrane Curvature Sensing of the AP180 N-Terminal Homology Domain., J Phys Chem B, Vol:126, Pages:2789-2797